Curtea de Argeș Cathedral

 The Cathedral of Curtea de Argeș (early 16th century) is a Romanian Orthodox cathedral in Curtea de Argeș, Romania.
-It is located on the grounds of the Curtea de Argeș Monastery, and is dedicated to Dormition of the Mother of God.
+It is located on the grounds of the Curtea de Argeș Monastery, and is dedicated to the Dormition of the Mother of God.
 The building is the seat of the Archdiocese of Argeș and Muscel.

-The cathedral is faced with pale grey limestone, which was easily chiselled then hardened on exposure.
+The cathedral is faced with pale grey limestone, which was easily chiselled and then hardened on exposure.
 The interior is of brick, plastered and decorated with frescoes.
-Nearby on the grounds stands the large Neo-Romanian style Royal Palace built in late 19th century.
+Nearby on the grounds stands the large Neo-Romanian style Royal Palace built in the late 19th century.

 Architecture

 The building resembles a very large and elaborate mausoleum, and was built in the Byzantine architectural style, with arabesques.
 The cathedral sits upon a raised platform, 7 ft above the surrounding grade, and encircled by a stone balustrade.
 In shape the structure is oblong, with a many-sided annex at the back.

 A dome rises in the center, fronted by two smaller twisting and leaning cupolas, while a secondary dome, broader and loftier than the central one, springs from the annex.
 Each summit is crowned by an inverted pear-shaped stone, bearing a triple cross, emblematic of the Trinity.

 The windows are mere slits; those of the tambours (the cylinders on which the cupolas rest) are curved and slant at an angle of 70 degrees, as though the tambours were leaning to one side.

 Between the pediment and the cornice a thick corded moulding is carried round the main building.
 Above this comes a row of circular shields, adorned with intricate arabesques, while bands and wreaths of lilies are everywhere sculptured on the windows, balconies, tambours and cornices, adding lightness to the fabric.

 Facing the main entrance is a small open shrine, consisting of a cornice and dome upheld by four pillars.

 Inscriptions

-The archives of the cathedral were plundered by Hungarians and Turks, but several inscriptions, Greek, Slav, and Roman, are left.
+The archives of the cathedral were plundered by Hungarian and Ottoman troops, but several inscriptions, Greek, Slavic, and Romanian, are left.

-One tablet records that the founders were Prince Neagoe Basarab (1512–1521) and his wife Milica Despina of Wallachia; another that Prince, Radu de la Afumati completed the work in 1526; a third describes the repairs executed in 1681 by Prince Șerban Cantacuzino; a fourth, the restoration, in 1804, by Joseph, the first bishop.
+One tablet records that the founders were Prince Neagoe Basarab (1512–1521) and his wife Milica Despina of Wallachia; another that Prince, Radu of Afumați completed the work in 1526; a third describes the repairs executed in 1681 by Prince Șerban Cantacuzino; a fourth, the restoration, in 1804, by Joseph, the first bishop.
 Between 1875 and 1885 the cathedral was reconstructed, and in 1886 it was reconsecrated.